dylanaraps/dfm/README.md

 Commands can be bound to keys.
 When a command is bound it can either run straight away or open the interactive prompt with pre-filled information.
-Flags can also be set to better integrate the command into DFM.
+Flags can also be set to better integrate the command into `dfm`.

 Move is defined as follows: